Modular Subset Sum, Dynamic Strings, and Zero-Sum Sets: Data Dependent Trees

 We use this simple fingerprinting approach to create a data structure for the dynamic string problem but without the deficiencies mentioned above.
 We can eliminate the chance of wrong equality queries by ensuring that nodes have the same fingerprint if and only if they induce the same string in their leaves.
 More challenging, however, it to reduce the runtime of LCP queries to $O(\log n)$.
 Our key realization is this can be done easily if trees/subtrees with the same induced string in their leaves always have the same shape, we call a structure with this property \emph{data dependent}.
 Typical balanced tree structures certainly are not data dependent.
 We thus present a new tree structure, which is data dependent and which we call a \emph{data dependent tree (DDT)}.
 Our structure draws inspiration from the literature on data structures with unique representations \cite{DBLP:journals/siamcomp/SundarT94,DBLP:journals/siamcomp/AnderssonO95,DBLP:conf/swat/BlellochGV08,DBLP:conf/icalp/Golovin09,DBLP:journals/corr/abs-1005-0662}, especially skip lists \cite{DBLP:journals/cacm/Pugh90} and treaps \cite{DBLP:journals/algorithmica/SeidelA96}, but where the source of randomness is the derived from the fingerprints of the data so that parts of the tree with the same data are constructed identically.
 Our tree is not binary, as no tree can be binary, have the data dependent properly, and support concatenate in time $o(\sqrt{n})$ \cite{DBLP:conf/focs/Snyder77}.
 Our structure, as in previous work, assumes an oblivious adversary.

 Our structure can be substituted for that of \cite{DBLP:conf/soda/GawrychowskiKKL18}, and is thus of independent interest.
 We refer the reader to \cite{DBLP:conf/soda/GawrychowskiKKL18} for a full discussion of the applications of a dynamic string structure.
-As noted in the introduction, the only difference in runtime is that our LCP queries take time $O(\log n)$ rather than constant, which would only matter if these operations asymptotically dominate updates.
+As noted in the introduction, the only difference in runtime is that our LCP queries take time $O(\log n)$ rather than constant, which would only matter if these operations asymptotically dominate updates, and that our runtimes are expected rather than with high probability.
 In~\cite{DBLP:conf/soda/GawrychowskiKKL18}, the runtime for LCP queries is initially logarithmic and is then sped up to constant with an auxiliary structure which utilizes the constant-query-time dynamic least common ancestor (LCA) query structure of Cole and Hariharan \cite{DBLP:journals/siamcomp/ColeH05}; we avoid such complication here.